KlapkovGV/intelligent-it-help-desk-automation-and-classification/README.md

 Stage 3: LLM Prompt Engineering

-The focus is on prompt enfineering.
-An effective instructin for the AI model must be written to ensure the generated response meets all requirements.
+The focus is on prompt engineering.
+An effective instruction for the AI model must be written to ensure the generated response meets all requirements.
 Specifically, the model must accurately determine the correct category for emails labeled as ambiguous by the Regex filter.
 The categories that must be included in the prompt are: Network, Software, Account, Training, Security, Licensing, Communication, RemoteWork, HardWare, Infrastructure, Performance.

 ## Data Preprocessing